ForzaMods/Forza-Mods-AIO/README.md

 Merik - Self/Vehicle, Overlay, Tuning, AC bypass, Backend.

-Draff - Autoshow, AC bypass, Backend.

 Mark - Backend help.

 Anonymous - AC bypass.

+Draff (quit) - Github management and previous work on V1: Autoshow, AC bypass, Backend.
+No involvement in V2

 And all of the people that contributed to the project :)